r0b0tAnthony/pywinperms/readme.md

 ## How Does pywinperms work?

 ### Overview
 Pywinperms works using the pywin32 library, specifically win32security, and scandir, which is faster on file objects than 2.7.x regular os.walk().
 Pywinperms reads in a JSON file that hierarchically represents folder and/or files you want permissions applied to, known as security objects.
-It can dynamically match names using regex the current file or folder's name, not the entire path.
+It can dynamically match security objects using regex against the current file or folder's name, not the entire path.

 ### The Security Object JSON
 Security Objects follow the JSON standard for syntax.